the Song Remains the Same

 He opens his mouth, closes it without speaking.
 (Right.
 They didn’t know about this one, till they did.)

 Seeing Alerys facing that process takes Natasha back to when it was thrust on her: when she had to come to terms with what she had done — who she had been — before she could even try to become anything else.
 That was what Loki had touched on, and tried to use against her, when she was ‘interrogating’ him on the Helicarrier … and he had reached deeper than she let on, than she had wanted to admit.
 That was why she had tossed in the last brusque Thank you for your cooperation: unprofessional, a self-indulgence, she could have (should have) acted on his information without letting him know he’d been played, in case she ever needed to repeat the trick on him.
-She’d never have allowed such a lapse unless he had gotten to her and she’d needed to get some of her own back.
+She’d never have allowed such a lapse unless he had gotten to her and she’d needed to get back some of her own.

 Even after all this time, some of the original wounds are still raw.